If you or another has been injured, dial 911 immediately!

 Open Heart Cardiology Services

-Neurology and Neurosurgical:
+Neurology and Neurosurgical

 What To Expect

 Here in the Emergency Department (ED), we focus on customer service and starting your treatment as soon as possible.
-When you enter the department, you will be greeting and triaged by the Clinical Intake Team, a Registered Emergency Nurse, Registration staff and from 0900 until 0100, there will be a Physician's Assistant or Nurse Practitioner in the lobby as part of the intake team.
+When you enter the department, you will be greeted and triaged by the Clinical Intake Team, a Registered Emergency Nurse, Registration staff and from 0900 until 0100, there will be a Physician's Assistant or Nurse Practitioner in the lobby as part of the intake team.
 You will have your vital signs taken and a brief examination given to better evaluate your condition.
 If further testing is required it can be initiated at this time.

 Testing Results – The Process: